Mistralys/x4-game-notes/README.md

   > NOTE: It seems the ore collector drone is not always needed,
     since the ship's tractor beam (`O` key) works as well.

+# Gameplay tips and howtos

+## Free ship mods

+Installing mods using a workshop in an NPC station, costs money for each installation.
+However, using a workshop on a player owned station does not cost anything - except the required materials.

+> This will also work even if the wharf or shipyard is not capable of actually building ships.

 # Cheats

 ## Savegame editing